domsq/the-gamers-forum/README.md

 The user will land on the homepage when visting the site and can click on any of the topics to view them in more detail:
 ![Image of homepage](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/homepage.JPG)<br>
 ![Image of topic detail page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/topic_detail.JPG)<br>
-- As a site user I can register an account to be able to use features reserved for site members<br>
+- As a site user I can register an account to be able to use features reserved for site members<br><br>
 There is a link in the nav element for "Sign Up" that takes the user to a page where they can sign up:<br>
 ![Image of sign up page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/signup.JPG)<br>
-- As a site user I can log into the website so that I can participate in the community fully<br>
+- As a site user I can log into the website so that I can participate in the community fully<br><br>
 From the nav element, the user clicks "Login" to be taken to the login page:<br>
 ![Image of login page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/login.JPG)<br>
-- As a site user I can log out of my account so that it remains secure if the site is visited from a shared PC for instance The user would click "Logout" on the nav element to navigate to the logout page:<br>
+- As a site user I can log out of my account so that it remains secure if the site is visited from a shared PC for instance<br><br>
+The user would click "Logout" on the nav element to navigate to the logout page:<br>
 ![Image of logout page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/logout.JPG)<br>
-- As a site user I can view posts in detail to be able to read them fully<br>
+- As a site user I can view posts in detail to be able to read them fully<br><br>
 From either the homepage or from within a topic detail screen, clicking on a post will show it in detail:<br>
 ![Image of post detail page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/post_detail.JPG)<br>
-- As a site user I can make new posts to ask questions or state an opinion<br>
+- As a site user I can make new posts to ask questions or state an opinion<br><br>
 When viewing a topic detail screen, a logged in user can click the "Add Post" button to add a new post:<br>
 ![Image of post add page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/add_post.JPG)<br>
-- As a site user I can edit my posts so that I can update them if needed<br>
+- As a site user I can edit my posts so that I can update them if needed<br><br>
 As the owner of a post, a user can click on the "Edit" button to visit the post update screen:<br>
 ![Image of edit and delete buttons](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/edit_delete.JPG)<br>
 ![Image of post edit page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/edit_post.JPG)<br>
-- As a site user I can delete my posts so that I can remove them if no longer needed<br>
+- As a site user I can delete my posts so that I can remove them if no longer needed<br><br>
 The owner of the post can click on the "Delete" button to bring up the delete post modal:<br>
 ![Image of edit and delete buttons](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/edit_delete.JPG)<br>
 ![Image of post delete modal](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/delete_post.JPG)<br>
-- As a site user I can post replies to existing posts so that I can express my opinion about them<br>
+- As a site user I can post replies to existing posts so that I can express my opinion about them<br><br>
 A logged in user will have the option to post a reply when on a post detail screen:<br>
 ![Image of post detail page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/post_detail.JPG)<br>
-- As a site user I can fill out a contact form if I wish to make site admin aware of issues or feedback<br>
+- As a site user I can fill out a contact form if I wish to make site admin aware of issues or feedback<br><br>
 Any site user, logged in or not, can click on the "Contact Us" nav link to visit the contact us page:<br>
 ![Image of contact us page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/contact_us.JPG)<br>
-- As a site admin I can manage topics so that I can add to, modify or remove them<br>
+- As a site admin I can manage topics so that I can add to, modify or remove them<br><br>
 A site admin would login via the admin link (https://the-gamers-forum.herokuapp.com/admin) and then access the admin panel:<br>
 ![Image of admin login page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/admin_login.JPG)<br>
 ![Image of admin panel page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/admin_panel.JPG)<br>
-- As a site admin I can remove posts if they breach community rules<br>
+- As a site admin I can remove posts if they breach community rules<br><br>
 A site admin would be able to do this from the admin panel:<br>
 ![Image of admin panel page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/admin_panel.JPG)<br>
-- As a site admin I can remove replies to posts if they breach community rules<br>
+- As a site admin I can remove replies to posts if they breach community rules<br><br>
 A site admin would be able to do this from the admin panel:<br>
 ![Image of admin panel page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/admin_panel.JPG)<br>
-- As a site admin I can remove users if they breach community rules<br>
+- As a site admin I can remove users if they breach community rules<br><br>
 A site admin would be able to do this from the admin panel:<br>
 ![Image of admin panel page](https://raw.githubusercontent.com/domsq/the-gamers-forum/master/screenshots/features/admin_panel.JPG)<br>